mate-academy/jv-dao-service/checklist.md

             throw new DataProcessingException("Can't insert manufacturer " + manufacturer, e);
     ```
 * To display data while testing use Stream API `forEach()`, not `for` loop.
-* `get()` methods in Dao layer should return `Optional` (not in services).
-In the service layer better call method `get()` on Optional and return the object.
+* `get()` methods in the Dao layer should return `Optional` (not in services).
+In the service layer better call method `orElseThrow()` on Optional and return the object.
+If you're not interested in throwing a specific exception, both get() and orElseThrow() will throw a NoSuchElementException if the value is absent.
-* You should not have any additional logic on Dao layer except managing database operations.
+* You should not have any additional logic on the Dao layer except managing database operations.
 All business logic must be on service layer.
-* Do not open connection to DB on the service layer.
+* Do not open a connection to DB on the service layer.